Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

 \section{Four-point higher-spin amplitudes}

 In the previous section, we demonstrated that a local and unitary higher-spin theory cannot consistently include parity invariant pairs of non-abelian cubic interactions.
 Nevertheless, we also observed the presence of many non-trivial local quartic vertices that solve the quartic constraint \eqref{quartic_system}.
 Whenever such a local quartic vertex exists, one can construct a well-defined local four-point amplitude by combining the exchange contributions with the quartic contact term.
 Even though the local quartic vertices appear quite complicated,\footnote{While the light-cone formalism has proven extremely efficient in the self-dual sector, where only cubic vertices are present and amplitudes can be computed with remarkable simplicity \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2020gpn}, it is likely not the most suitable framework for computing amplitudes in the presence of higher-point vertices.} the amplitudes take an especially simple form when expressed in spinor-helicity variables.
-These local four-point higher-spin amplitudes are obtained, to the best of our knowledge, for the first time within the light-front formalism, except for the quasi-chiral HS–YM case previously derived covariantly in \cite{Adamo:2022lah}.
-Additional isolated examples may also be found in \cite{Benincasa:2007xk,Benincasa:2011kn,Benincasa:2011pg,Benincasa:2012wt,McGady:2013sga}, where some on-shell constructible higher-spin amplitudes were found using BCFW techniques.

-As we will now see, contrary to the self-dual sector,\footnote{In the self-dual sector, amplitudes vanish identically \cite{Serrani:2025owx,Serrani:2025oaw}, up to very special cases.
+As we will now see, contrary to the self-dual sector,\footnote{In the self-dual sector, amplitudes vanish identically \cite{Serrani:2025owx,Serrani:2025oaw}.
 Moreover, amplitudes can only have helicity configurations (++++) and (+++$-$), and are therefore necessarily non-MHV.} none of these local four-point amplitudes vanish, providing an explicit counterexample to the standard expectation that local higher-spin amplitudes should vanish.
-To determine the local four-point amplitudes for generic spins, we proceed in the same manner as for Yang–Mills theory and gravity in Section \ref{subsection5.2}.
+These amplitudes evade Weinberg's soft theorem, as shown in \cite{Tran:2022amg}.
+To determine the local four-point amplitudes for generic spins, one could proceed following the same strategy adopted for Yang–Mills theory and gravity in Section \ref{subsection5.2}.

-While our initial construction relied on summing local quartic vertices and exchange diagrams, followed by an extrapolation of the general pattern, a more systematic approach emerges by exploiting spinor-helicity properties such as little-group scaling, as well as the locality of the amplitudes.
-This can be seen as an efficient way to impose consistent factorisation.